leahlud/Chatimals/README.md

 ![chat-removebg-preview](https://user-images.githubusercontent.com/63080641/187112327-2d7e0713-0cb9-444a-b067-d2ca767ec3bf.png)

 Android final project for my high school Mobile Application Development course.
-This application allows you to create a personal account where you can design your own virtual pet.
-Interact with your animal and maintain its health bar by feeding and playing with it!
+This application allows you to create a personal account where you can design your own virtual pet through its colors, animal-type, etc. You can interact with your pet and maintain its health by feeding and playing with it!
 Users can also chat with other people on the app through the built-in real-time messaging system.

 **Main features include**:
 * A personal database (Firebase) that stores in-app data and user information